Jorshasaur/adoption-viz/README.md

 - `app/javascript/bundles/Map/components/MapManager.jsx`: this component does the calls to GraphQL, cleans the response for the map, and updates the map component with the new data.

 ### Back End
 The back end uses GraphQL to deliver data to the React frontend.
-I disabled CSRF just for this example so I could get the example completed faster.
-This should most definitely be re-enabled if it ever became a real thing for security.
-Ideally I'd read the header in the page load and pass it back to calls going to GraphQL.

 - `app/controllers/map_controller.rb` - the only real controller in Rails that only serves the map index page
 - `app/views/map/index.html.erb` - the map index page that holds most of the HTML and loads `MapControls` (see Front End).
 The project uses React on Rails so I'm using the helper to write the component to the page.